When it comes to retail shipping, customers want two things: they want it cheap and they want it fast.

-When it comes to planning for the holidays, preparing shipping logistics couldn’t be more important.
+When it comes to planning for the holidays, preparing shipping logistics couldn’t be more critically important.

 More than any other time in the year, shoppers are likely to abandon their carts if they can’t receive their order before December 25.
 Communicate estimated delivery times on your checkout and product pages.
 This can help increase conversions and align with customer expectations.

 Read more: Holiday Shipping and Fulfillment Strategies